 List everything that is important to you when it comes to choosing a tutor.

-This could include anything from their level of qualification to their hourly rate; here are a few examples of factors you may wish to consider:
+This could include anything from their level of qualification to their hourly rate.
+Here is a list of possible criteria you can consider.

 Find a spoken English class here.